HCV PROJECT PUBLICATIONS

 HIV, Tuberculosis, Hepatitis B, and Hepatitis C: Drugs, Diagnostics, Vaccines, and Microbicides in Development

-July 2008 - Treatment Action Group’s annual pipeline report is a review of medical technologies that stand a good chance of benefiting people with HIV within the next few years.
+July 2008 – The Pipeline Report is Treatment Action Group’s annual review of medical technologies that stand a good chance of benefiting people with HIV within the next few years.
 It also covers those that may take longer to develop but represent innovation within the field.

 Hepatitis C: New Treatments in the Pipeline